 We know that you were excited when you purchased your GM vehicle.
 Whether it’s a Chevy Volt, Cadillac Escalade, GMC Sierra, Chevy Silverado or Buick LaCrosse – all of these GM vehicles are big investments that you should be able to rely on for years to come.
 Sadly, that’s not the case if you bought a lemon.

 If you’re asking yourself “is your GM a lemon?” — here’s how you can tell.
-A “lemon” is a truck, car or SUV that has does not functioned properly despite repeated attempts to get it fixed.
+A “lemon” is a truck, car or SUV that has not functioned properly despite repeated attempts to get it fixed.
 Whether they have a malfunctioning transmission, defective engine, electrical issues or a wide range of other problems, these GMs vehicle can qualify as a “lemon” under the California Lemon Law.
 To determine whether you have a GM lemon law claim, find out whether your vehicle was repaired under General Motors’ warranty.
 If it was, you’re on the right track.
-If you purchased a used vehicle, the California Lemon Law may still apply, if the vehicle was not repaired under GM’s original factory warranty, to bring a lemon law claim you will need one of three specific warranties to have a GM lemon law claim (outlined below).
+If you purchased a used vehicle, the California Lemon Law may still apply, if the vehicle was not repaired under GM’s original factory warranty, to bring a lemon law claim you will need one of three specific warranties.
+Consulting a used car lemon law lawyer can help determine if you have a valid GM lemon law claim (outlined below).
 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your vehicle repaired.
 Find out more in: Do You Have a Lemon?

 California has one of the most attractive GM lemon laws in the nation to ensure consumer protection.
 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective GM vehicle, you are legally entitled to a refund, or the vehicle can be replaced at GM’s cost.
 However, you must prove that it’s a lemon according to legal guidelines, and that’s where a skilled GM lemon law lawyer can help.
 If it turns out that you do have a GM lemon, you can either 1) have General Motors repurchase or replace your vehicle or 2) negotiate a cash settlement with GM.
 Find out more in: What to Do if You Have a Lemon.